top of page

 Treta Yuga: Sita and Marvi: The Sacred Refusal

-Treta Yuga saw the emergence of doubt, exile, and trial.
-It was Sita’s age; unjustly banished, yet steadfast in grace.
-Her story is mirrored in that of Marvi, as curated by Bhittai.
-Where Sita walked forests, Marvi walked the desert.
-Where Sita refused the comforts of Ravana’s palace, Marvi refused the seductions of the king.
+Treta Yuga saw the emergence of doubt, exile, and profound trial.
+This was Sita's age.
+Though unjustly banished, she remained steadfast in her grace.
+Her timeless story finds a clear mirror in that of Marvi, as beautifully curated by Bhittai.
+Where Sita once walked through deep forests, Marvi traversed the vast desert.
+And just as Sita famously refused the deceptive comforts of Ravana's palace, Marvi bravely rejected the alluring seductions of Umar.

-Bhittai’s portrayal of Marvi was a revolution.
-He gave us not a princess, but a village girl whose love for land surpassed all riches.
-Her sense of place was sensual - the smell of wet clay, the warmth of a woven mat, the water from Marvi’s well.
-These weren’t symbols.
-They were her truth.
-In Sindh, Sita and Marvi are not separate, they’re echoes of each other.
-They remind us that the divine feminine lies in remembering.
+Bhittai’s portrayal of Marvi truly marked a revolution.
+He presented us not with a distant princess, but with a simple village girl whose love for her land genuinely surpassed all material riches.
+Her connection to place felt deeply sensual: the smell of her people, the cool water drawn from a well.
+These were never mere symbols; they were her undeniable truth.
+I see Sita and Marvi as powerful echoes of each other.
+They constantly remind us that the sacred feminine finds its core in remembering.
+This refusal of false dignities, of empty attachments, extends beyond just land.

-One such story is that of Kasu Bha Sodho, a local farmer and custodian of this land, who refused to migrate during Partition.
-When his family chose to leave for India, he stayed behind.
-He is remembered to have said, "If you want to take me to India, then take Karoonjhar along with me."
-His words were not just poetic.
-They reflected a truth held deep within the soil of this place.
-Like Marvi, he saw no value in riches if they came at the cost of leaving his land.
-His stance, quiet and firm, echoed the essence of both Sita and Marvi.
-For him, love for land was not symbolic.
-It was embodied.
+One remarkable local story that embodies this is that of Kasu Bha Sodho, a local farmer and true custodian of this very land.
+He steadfastly refused to migrate during Partition.
+When his entire family chose to leave for India, he simply stayed behind.
+People remember him saying, "If you want to take me to India, then take Karoonjhar along with me."
+His words weren't just poetic sentiments; they reflected a profound truth held deep within the soil of this place.
+Just like Marvi, he saw no value in wealth if it meant abandoning his beloved land.
+His stance, quiet yet incredibly firm, resonated with the very essence of both Sita and Marvi.
+For him, love for land was never just symbolic.
+It was a lived reality, fully embodied.

 “Defiant Flame” animation by Pakkhee.
 Draupadi burns, eyes unyielding — a fire that remembers and refuses.